DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Formatting/description.md

 To customize the **DateBox** format, use the **displayFormat** property.
 This demo illustrates the following use cases of this property:
 - **Locale-dependent format**
-This is the default formatting behavior dependent on the User's [locale](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies).
+The DateBox formats its value according to the user's locale.
+This is the default behavior.
+Refer to the following help topic for more information: [Localize Dates, Numbers, and Currencies](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies)

 - **Built-in predefined format**
 DevExtreme supports [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 Set the **displayFormat** property to the respective format.